atopile/atopile/docs/view.md

 - Saving the position of blocks
 - Inspecting a links pin to pin connections
-- Expanding and contracting modules
+- Expanding and contracting modules (instead of navigating in and out of modules)
 - A decent way to see components and their pins
+- Ability to inspect multiple build configurations